-Special planetary events coming up in May 2013:
+Special sky events coming up in October 2014:

 Binoculars won’t reveal Saturn’s gorgeous rings, but a small telescope will.
-The rings are inclined by nearly 18o from edge-on in May 2013, showing us their north face.
-The rings will appear open most widely in October 2017, displaying a maximum inclination of 27o.
-As with so much in space, the appearance of Saturn’s rings from Earth is cyclical.
+Early October may be your final opportunity to view Saturn in evening sky, because Saturn will sit very close to the sunset glare by the month’s end.
+Saturn is highest up in early October and might be a telescopic object at nightfall.
+Saturn’s rings are inclined at about 22o from edge-on in October 2014, showing us their northern face.
+Several years from now, in October 2017, the rings will open most widely, displaying a maximum inclination of 27o.
+As with so much in space (and on Earth), the appearance of Saturn’s rings from Earth is cyclical.
 In the year 2025, the rings will appear edge-on as seen from Earth.
 After that, we’ll begin to see the south side of Saturn’s rings, to increase to a maximum inclination of 27o by May 2032.

 What do we mean by visible planet?
 By visible planet, we mean any solar system planet that is easily visible without an optical aid and that has been watched by our ancestors since time immemorial.
 In their outward order from the sun, the five visible planets are Mercury, Venus, Mars, Jupiter and Saturn.
 These planets are visible in our sky because their disks reflect sunlight, and these relatively nearby worlds tend to shine with a steadier light than the distant, twinkling stars.
 They tend to be bright!
 You can spot them, and come to know them as faithful friends, if you try.